 Standard Level subjects.
 A grade 1 for a Higher or Standard Level subject is a failing condition, as is more than one grade two.
-For the seven subjects the student may not score more than three grades 3, or more than two grades 2.
+For students who take seven subjects the student may not score more than three grades 3, or more than two grades 2.